Ten Questions You Should Ask Before Choosing a Drug Rehab

 You and the family must decide which result is acceptable or desired before making a decision.
 This decision will guide you through the process of selecting a facility.
 Ask any rehab program you are considering how they measure their success and what that success rate is.

 Thousands of drug treatment programs offer methadone, buprenorphine or Suboxone to the person recovering from addiction to drugs like heroin, prescription painkillers or others.
-This type of program is referred to as a harm reduction program.
+This type of program is often referred to as a harm reduction program.
 The goal of this type of program is not to create sobriety but rather to reduce the harm being created through illicit drug abuse, by giving the person a prescription substitute.
+Yet in essence, you are only trading one addiction for another.
 If your goal is complete sobriety, then a program that employs substitute drugs as treatment will fall short of your goal.

 Many rehab programs with a pharmaceutical orientation may rely on benzodiazepine-class drugs like Valium or Xanax (or even stronger medications) to alleviate symptoms of distress in those going through their programs.
 While benzodiazepines may be needed for a few days for a person in acute alcohol withdrawal, they are not the only solution for distress during rehabilitation.
 Other programs emphasize building up a person’s physical health early in the recovery process by using vitamins, minerals and exercise.
 An improvement in health can result in greater mental calmness and alleviation of symptoms of distress for many.
 Some people also find it easier to be more social and constructive when they feel healthier.

 A reliance on medications as part of treatment can also result in an addiction to these medications.
 For example, the prescribing information for Xanax warns that dependence on the drug can occur after just twelve weeks of use at some dosage levels.
 Prescription opioid substitutes can result in addiction much faster.